vectordotdev/vector/docs/specs/buffer.md

 #### `BufferEventsReceived`

-*All buffers* MUST emit a `BufferEventsReceived` event after receiving one or more Vector events. *Disk buffers* MUST emit a `BufferEventsReceived` event upon creation to include potential persisted events.
+*All buffers* MUST emit a `BufferEventsReceived` event after receiving one or more Vector events. *All buffers* MUST emit a `BufferEventsReceived` event upon startup if there are existing events in the buffer.

 * Properties
   * `count` - the number of received events